 Students falling below 90% attendance will trigger an initial meeting with your Tutor/Programme Coordinator to look at issues affecting attendance.
 Actions and agreements will be made regarding support needs or disciplinary procedure.

-In order to continue to the second year of their course, students must meet the 90% attendance monitoring and have completed all of their course requirements.
+In order to continue to the next course or second year of your course, students must meet the 90% attendance monitoring and have completed all of their course requirements.

 Students will be deemed to have left the course if they have not attended classes for four consecutive weeks.